BinaryBrain/Punches/README.md

 Punches
 =======

-Create punches in your web pages with CSS3.
+Punches is a tool to create holes in your web pages.
+It works only with some CSS3 and a few lines of HTML.

 Usage
 =====